Fine Art Nature and Landscape Images of the Mountains and Lakes of the Northwest

 Clear Lake Reflection

-Crisp clam autumn day at Clear Lake, along the McKenzie River Trail.
+Crisp calm autumn day at Clear Lake, along the McKenzie River Trail.

 The McKenzie Highway lava fields have vine maple growing in many different spots.
 There was an early snow storm in the autumn as the leaves begin to change color.